cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/demo.md

 * Revocation messages can be seen in the debug panel `MESSAGES` tab of other browsers.

 * Check the watcher peer logs.
-It should receive a message and log the transaction receipt for revoke message.
+It should receive a message and log the transaction receipt for a `revoke` message.

 * Try reporting a phisher from the revoked invitee's browser.